translationalneuromodeling/tapas/sem/README.md

 | predicted_anti_prob | 3.28 | Predicted antisaccade probability. |

 The predicted values are the expected RT and error rate based on the estimated parameters.
-Other values correspond to predictions of the model that are not directly observable, as the probability of an inhibition failure and the corresponding RT.
+Other values are predictions of the model that are not directly observable.
 These statistics are explained in more details [here](https://doi.org/10.1152/jn.00240.2018).

 ### Hierarchical inference